LovethTee/JournalApp/README.md

 ## Future Optimizations

-- Create the option for private posts as all posts are automatically public to other users.
+- Create the option for private posts as all posts are currently public to other users.
 - Comment on the posts of other users.
 - Search for individual posts from feed.
 - Detailed breakdown of posts into smaller sections instead of one big post eg. section for updates, new skills, goals for the week, how families are feeling (anxious, excited etc.)